XACKIES/XACKIES/README.md

 # 👋 Hi there, I'm MACKIES (XACKIES)

-> “There is more to be thankful for in life than to regret.”
+> “ Believes in living life to the fullest, constantly seeking new opportunities to learn and grow.”

 ---